dqrk0jeste/owl/README.md

 ## installation

 ### arch
-`owl` is available on the arch user repository under the name `owl-compositor-git`. you can install it with your favourite aur helper
+`owl` is available in the arch user repository under the name `owl-compositor-git`. you can install it with your favourite aur helper
 ```bash
 yay -S owl-compositor-git
 ```